nopaccelerate-official/nop-extension-docs/docs/popupEngage/index.md

 **Pop-up Engage Plugin Overview**

-The Pop-up Engage plugin triggers based on *exit intent*.
+The Pop-up Engage plugin triggers based on exit intent.
 When a customer adds a product to their cart and tries to leave without checking out, the plugin displays a pop-up window.

 - **If the customer is not logged in:**
   The pop-up asks them to subscribe using their email address.